Skip to content

 2. Dating helps build relationship skills.

-3. Dating young can help you identify what you like in the opposite sex.
+3. Dating in high school can help you identify what you like in the opposite sex.

-4. Dating in general gives a context to practice self-control and delayed gratification.
+4. Dating is a context for practicing self-control and delayed gratification.

 5. Dating while you’re still living at home gives you the unique opportunity to learn more about Christian relationships under the watchful guidance of your parents.

-You’re not an incomplete person if you haven’t had a romantic relationship before you graduate!
+You’re not an incomplete person if you haven’t had a romantic relationship before you graduate.
+Check out How to Find Fulfillment as a Single on Valentine’s Day.

-This is a good question to ask because through it you recognize mutual attraction is not reason enough to go for it.
+This is a good question because mutual attraction is not reason enough to go for it.
 But don’t make it complicated.
 Limit your preferences to the things that truly matter:

 Fiction loves friends-to-lovers stories.
-(See my short story You + Me = Forever for one version.)
+My short story UnTainted (available to subscribers) is one version.
 But what about real-life?

 Sage advice says you shouldn’t fall in love with someone you wouldn’t be friends with.
 For teens, I will go so far as to say you shouldn’t date someone you haven’t first become friends with (and Christian counselors agree).
-You need the commonality of shared interests, goals, and values, and if you don’t have that, I have a hard time seeing how your relationship could be built on anything stronger than sensual desire.
+Without the commonality of shared interests, goals, and values, your relationship is most likely to be built on sensual desire.

 But don’t date someone just because he’s your best friend.
 Too many good relationships are ruined when one person develops romantic feelings for the other out of a neediness that disguises an internal emptiness.
 Stop and consider what makes you want to date this person.
 Is it because you see him as a viable long-term partner, or have you developed an emotional attachment that could be clouding your judgment?